 With fuel costs on the rise, now is a good time to invest in cavity wall insulation.
 You might not see the same pound-for-pound reduction in energy bills as you once would have, but you will be using less energy – so you’ll be protecting yourself against upcoming energy price hikes.

 Upgrading insulation is the foundation for creating a more energy efficient house.
 This is known as a fabric first approach.
-‘It’s very important to make the insulation in your home as good as it can be,’ says Simon Storer.
-‘Invest in making the building fabric efficient before spending lots of money on high tech solutions like solar panels and heat pumps.’
+'It’s very important to make the insulation in your home as good as it can be,' says Simon from The Insulation Manufacturers Association.
+'Invest in making the building fabric efficient before spending lots of money on high tech solutions like solar panels and heat pumps.'

 Consider engaging an independent energy assessor to help you develop a short and long-term plan for improving your whole property’s energy efficiency.
 'You’ll get the best benefits if cavity wall insulation is part of a wider plan for the whole property to reach the best energy efficiency possible,' says Nigel Donohue, CEO at the Insulation Assurance Authority.

 What types of cavity wall insulation are there?